-This is the first course in a Flagship 5-course series "How to build proforma financial statements, model, value, and finance early-stage software and service startups."
+This is the first course in our two Flagship 5-course series "How to build proforma financial statements, model, value, and finance early-stage software and service startups" and "How to build proforma financial statements, model, value, and finance early-stage product startups."

 You will receive $100 off if you register for all five courses.
 Other package options are also available.